GI-22 Washington Classical Bust Portrait Flask

 GI – 22

-Baltimore Glass Works, Baltimore, Md.
+Baltimore Glass Works, Baltimore, Maryland

-Known colors are aqua which is rare, medium green, very rare and olive-yellow which is extremely rare.
+The quart flask has a plain lip and pontil mark.
+Known colors are aqua which is rare, medium green, very rare, pale-yellow, and olive-yellow which is extremely rare.

 During this period, wigs were fashionable but George Washington kept his own hair long and tied it back in a queue or ponytail.
 Since he didn’t wear a wig, Washington powdered his hair, giving it the iconic white color seen in famous portraits.
 Powdering one’s hair was another custom of the time.